Calibrating Generative Models to Distributional Constraints: Maximum Entropy Principle

 By weak duality, this implies $Q_{\lambda} := Q_{\mbalpha_{\lambda}}$ is optimal for the primal problem.
 Moreover, strict convexity of $\psi$ implies that the optimum of the primal problem is unique. \end{proof}

-Next, we show that as the regularization parameter $\lambda \to 0$, then $Q_{\lambda}$ achieves the minimum possible Euclidean norm constraint violation i.e.~Euclidean norm difference between $\bbE_{Q_{\lambda}}[\mbh]$ and $\mbh^\ast$.
-We also give a finite $\lambda$ bound on the constraint violation. \begin{proposition} The distribution $Q_{\lambda}$ satisfies
+Next, we show that as the regularization parameter $\lambda \to 0$, then $Q_{\lambda}$ achieves the minimum possible Euclidean norm constraint violation i.e., Euclidean norm difference between $\bbE_{Q_{\lambda}}[\mbh]$ and $\mbh^\ast$.
+We also give a finite $\lambda$ bound on the constraint violation.